yasinaydinnet/kb/notes/quotes.md

 > To get rich, you have to be making money while you're asleep.
 (David Bailey)

+> The most important thing to do if you find yourself in a hole is to stop digging.
+(Warren Buffett)

 ## Purpose of Life and Doing Something in Life